irisxiaoying999/Literature-in-Motion/week-04/README.md

 echo "name,city" > data/class.csv
 echo "Anne,Ottawa" >> data/class.csv
 ```

+- `echo "..." > file.csv` creates a new file with text inside.
+- The first line is the header: `name,city`.
+- The second line adds one row of data.

 **Commit explanation:**
 This commit saves your first structured dataset (`class.csv`) in the `data/` folder.
 It shows that you practiced creating and storing tabular data in the repo.